dsp2003/clef/README.md

 As you probably know, not all players are happy with the changes that were made to the game in comparison with Enraged Koala builds.
 Although many new things were added, a lot of the aspects were nerfed or removed altogether, which made the game less fun and far more boring.

 This mod is my small and clumsy attempt to address and revert these changes in Upbeat Giraffe to some degree, as well as introduce other balance tweaks, which are backported from the Enraged Koala I modded privately for my personal enjoyment. ;)

+Starting from Version 6, CLeF also incorporates work by other awesome people.
+See the full list of mods and their authors at the end of the description.

 Known bugs